-2.8.
+- 2.8.
 Faculty Qualifications

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core) - 2.9.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine or the American

-2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+(Core)

-2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+- 2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.a.1.
+Faculty members who are ABIM- or AOBIM-certified in cardiovascular disease, endocrinology, diabetes and metabolism, gastroenterology, hospice and palliative medicine, infectious disease, nephrology, and pulmonary disease should be available to participate in the education of fellows.
 (Core)